innerdoc/streamlit-timeline/README.md

 ![repo logo](Streamlit-Knightlab-Timeline.png)

 # Timeline Component for Streamlit

 A simple component to display a timeline in Streamlit apps.
 It integrates [Knightlab's TimelineJS](https://timeline.knightlab.com).
-For example:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/N61ed-XvPR4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Installation